 3. VISA Sponsor

-Who live in Dubai If you want to work in Germany, you need a residence visa.
-This must be sponsored, either by a company or by buying a property (there are other options for specific professions, but for most this is not relevant).
-The former is the most popular, as most people need a company to do business anyway.
+Who live in Dubai would like to stay, you need a residence visa.
+This must be sponsored.
+There are several options here, with most expats opting for the following three: Job, starting a business or buying real estate.
+There are other options for specific professions, but these are not relevant for most people.
+The second option is the most popular, as most people need a company to conduct business anyway.
+However, many people only set up a company in order to obtain a residence visa.

-Setting up a company, buying real estate or other employment can already be completed remotely.
+Setting up a company, buying real estate or other employment can already be done remotely.
 You don't have to be on site for this.
+However, you should definitely seek advice in advance, as there are many small details that need to be considered, especially when it comes to the Founding a company in Dubai goes.

 4. VISA application

-Once the company has been founded, the VISA application must be submitted.
-This multi-page form must then be submitted to the authorities or the Freezone.
-The processing time is usually 3 working days and you will then receive the first document, the EVISA.
+This step varies depending on the type of residence visa you choose.
+For example, after setting up a company, the VISA application must be submitted via employment.
+This multi-page form must then be submitted to the authorities or the free zone.
+The processing time is usually 3 working days and then you receive the first document, the provisional EVISA, short for Employment VISA.

 5. entry / EVISA

-Once you have received the EVISA after founding your company, you can enter the country with it.
+Once you have received the EVISA after setting up your company, you can enter the country with it within 60 days.
 It is recommended that you print out this EVISA and show it at passport control.
 When entering the country, you can also obtain a temporary telephone number from Du, Etisalat or Virgin at the airport.
-This is not absolutely necessary, but can be practical.
+This is not absolutely necessary, but can come in handy later.
+You will also need a local number to open a bank account.
+More on this later.

 6. medical test

 The first step on site is the medical test.
 This takes place in one of the many facilities and consists of a lung X-ray and blood test.
-Polio and sexually transmitted diseases such as HIV are tested for here.
+Here you are tested for polio and sexually transmitted diseases such as HIV.
+It is therefore relatively safe for all those coming from Europe.

 This usually takes no longer than 30 minutes, including the waiting time.
 The result is then sent to you by email within a few hours.
 This must then be submitted to the authorities so that the VISA process can be continued.